- Category: Leave No Trace

 Minimize Campfire Impacts

-- Help to minimize impacts on this heavily-used area by only using existing fire rings.
-Do not create new ones or add rocks to fire rings.
+- Help to minimize impacts by only using existing fire rings.
+Do not build up fire rings or create new ones.

 - Keep fires small.
 Use only sticks found on the ground that can be broken by hand.

-- Use water (not rocks or dirt) to leave your fire dead and out.
+- Use water (not rocks or dirt) to put your fire DEAD OUT.
 Test your ashes with your hands to make sure they are cold.

 Be Considerate of Other Visitors

-- Respect the wilderness experience of others.
-Allow for solitude.
+- Respect the wilderness experience of others and let nature’s sounds prevail.

 - Keep your campsite small and focus activity where vegetation is absent.